liamzdenek/ferment-ai/memory-bank/productContext.md

 5. **Lack of Standardization**: Different frameworks use different patterns and approaches, creating a fragmented ecosystem.

+6. **Monolithic Architecture**: Many frameworks use monolithic architectures that are difficult to maintain, test, and extend.

 ## Solution

 Ferment AI addresses these problems by providing: